OctopusDeploy/blog/blog/2019-08/difference-between-ci-and-cd/index.md

 To enable this decision to be made, the deployment process must be interrupted.
 For example, we may first deploy the application to a test environment, allow the appropriate parties to verify the changes, and then when everyone is happy the release is promoted to production.

 This single decision point means our once machine-driven equation now:
-Requires a UI to expose the releases that have been made to the testing environments.
+* Requires a UI to expose the releases that have been made to the testing environments
-Introduces auditing and security concerns so we can limit and then review who promoted what where.
+* Introduces auditing and security concerns so we can limit and then review who promoted what where
-Requires a UI to allow deployments to be promoted to the next environment.
+* Requires a UI to allow deployments to be promoted to the next environment
-Requires a system that can model environments in a first-class manner so they can be reliably secured and managed through the UI, API and reporting interfaces.
+* Requires a system that can model environments in a first-class manner so they can be reliably secured and managed through the UI, API and reporting interfaces

-This focus on the human element is frequently lost when CI/CD is presented as nothing more than a deployment step performed once the code has been compiled.
+This focus on the human element is frequently lost when CI/CD is presented as nothing more than a deployment step automatically performed once the code has been compiled.

 A good example of this is the [Jenkins documentation](https://jenkins.io/doc/pipeline/tour/deployment/#stages-as-deployment-environments) which recommends that the test and production environments be modelled as stages in a CI pipeline.